wuxc/pywin32doc/md/win32print.md

   -  *Index* : int

-    The capability to return.
-See MSDN for valid values.
+    The capability to return\.
+See MSDN for valid values\.

 #### Comments
 Can also be used for Display DCs in addition to printer DCs